Food and Journeys®

 A closer shot of the insides of blueberry pie with crumble highlighting the texture of the fruit pie.

-Pulse until you see big rounds of dough forming.
+Pulse (or mix) until you get this texture — big rounds of dough forming.

-Crumb topping placed on top of the blueberrries in the pie dish, ready for baking.
+Placing the coated blueberries in the pie dish, ready for the crumble topping.

-Serve your blueberry crumble with vanilla sauce or a scoop of ice cream — enjoy!
+Transfer your Swedish blueberry crumble to serving plates and serve with vanilla sauce or a scoop of ice cream — enjoy!

 A serving of Swedish blueberry crumble with vanilla sauce on the side.